maxtuno/Omega/readme.txt

-The use of any part of this software, it always allowed and where nonprofit, whether to use the software for profit contact me to oscar.riveros@gmail.com and let'expr talk about a commercial license.
+The use of any part of this software, it always allowed and where nonprofit, whether to use the software for profit contact me to oscar.riveros@gmail.com and let's talk about a commercial license.

 Omega is an ultra pure lisp dialect, inspired by the work of Gregory Chaitin, Omega's power is unlimited, but in practice its use is reduced to scientific Research.